opendocsg/slw-judgments-backfill/2009_SGHC_2/report.md

 **_The plaintiff’s submissions_**

-7       Counsel for Lim relied on the decision of Judith Prakash J in _Nagase Singapore Pte Ltd v Ching Kai Huat_ [2008] 1 SLR 80 (“ _Nagase_ ”) where it was held that, _in law_ , there can be a conspiracy between a company and its controlling director to damage a third party by unlawful means even where the director is the company’s moving spirit.
+7       Counsel for Lim relied on the decision of Judith Prakash J in _Nagase Singapore Pte Ltd v Ching Kai Huat_ <span class="citation">[2008] 1 SLR 80</span> (“ _Nagase_ ”) where it was held that, _in law_ , there can be a conspiracy between a company and its controlling director to damage a third party by unlawful means even where the director is the company’s moving spirit.

 **The decision of this court**